sjruby/wdi-client-project-two/README.md

   HTML/CSS Layout, I messed around with flexbox and then droped trying to make the app adjust text/display for mobile devices.
 I think CSS is still where I have the most trouble taking what is in my brain and translating it to concrete steps.

   I hamfisted the ERD on this project.
 The BOARDS table only has two columns, ID, title,  and CELLS.
-The Cells column is basically a Javascript object/array which I hammered into the data base using the "searlize" function to the object into JSON.
+The Cells column is a Javascript object/array which I hammered into the data base using the "searlize" opting to turn the object into JSON.
+Since JSON is a string it can be stored in one column in the database, even though object is a 28x28 array of objects.
 It's gross.

   A better design would have a table for Boards and a related table for Cells.
-My defense is that I had planed to do a blog app.
+My lame defense is that I had planed to do a blog app.
 That would have a very similar ERD with a table for BLOGS that had columns for ID, title, and content.
 The content in the blog case is also a long gross string.
 Basically I just made my front end more complicated, and avoided difficulty on the back end by using searlize.
-Not the best choice but hey I'm learning.

   ## Next Steps for Shoop

-  I would like the user to be able to choose colors.
+  I would like the user to be able to choose colors and how they blink.

   I would like the user to be able to customize the animation rules based on a table the user updates on the front end page.